The Top 10 Ways to Improve Your Emotional Well-being

 Our brain produces the naturally soothing neurotransmitter called serotonin.
 Serotonin plays many important roles in the brain’s biochemistry and is involved in maintaining healthy mood and promoting feelings of calmness.
 Serotonin Mood Support was developed to promote serotonin activity in the brain.
 This formula includes:

-- B6– As one of the B complex vitamins, vitamin B6 is a metabolic aid that maintains healthy nerve function.
-Vitamin B6 is an essential cofactor for enzymes that make serotonin and other key transmitters.
+- Vitamin B6– Vitamin B6 is fundamental to healthy nerve function.
+It is an essential cofactor for enzymes that make serotonin and other key transmitters.